-A: For the VIX Volatility Model (VVM), 2x type ETFs such as UVXY or TVIX are subject to decay but backtested and real-time results show this does not play a material role in affecting the model's profits.
+A: For the VIX Volatility Model (VVM) [which has become Trading Volatility Report], 2x type ETFs such as UVXY or TVIX are subject to decay but backtested and real-time results show this does not play a material role in affecting the model's profits.
 This is because the model tends to only stay on UVXY for a typically a few days or less to capture upward swings in the ETF.
 Further, the VIX spiking signal which is a rare event, but can capture huge profits in a matter of a few days, is designed to stay in a position for typically a few days or less.
-Please see the BUY signals (which buy instruments such as UVXY) here: https://www.virtueofselfishinvesting.com/market-timing-results/dr-k-vix-volatility-model/0
+Please see the BUY signals (which buy instruments such as UVXY) here: https://www.virtueofselfishinvesting.com/market-timing-results/dr-k-vix-volatility-timing-model

 For the Market Direction Model, shorting a normal leveraged ETF instead of buying an inverse leveraged ETF removes the decay factor.
 On decay issues, please read: